Introduction to optimization methods for training SciML models: Accelerated and adaptive stochastic gradient methods

-where the symbol $(i)$ denotes i-th component of the vector and $g_k$ stands for the gradient approximation at iteration $k$.
-The vector $G_k$ contains the sum of squares of past gradients for each parameter, i.e.,~$G_k(i)=\sum_{j=1}^k g_j(i)^2$.
+where the symbol $(i)$ denotes the i-th component of a vector.
 The symbol $\alpha$ denotes the global learning rate, and $\epsilon$ is a small constant to avoid division by zero.
+The vector $g_k$ stands for the gradient approximation at iteration $k$ and $G_k$ contains the sum of squares of past gradients for each parameter, i.e.,~${G_k(i)=\sum_{j=1}^k g_j(i)^2}$.
+All together, this gives rise to a preconditioned gradient method with diagonal $M_k$, where $(M_k)(i,i)=\sqrt{G_k(i)}+\epsilon$.

 AdaGrad gives larger updates to infrequent parameters and smaller updates to frequent ones, which can be particularly useful for sparse data.
 However, the accumulated squared gradients in $G_k$ increase indefinitely and can cause the effective learning rate to decrease excessively over time.